yellowdps/mixpanel-swift/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Apache License](http://img.shields.io/cocoapods/l/Mixpanel.svg?style=flat)](https://mixpanel.com)

+# Introduction

+This is the official Mixpanel Swift Library.

+Current supported features:

 **Want to Contribute?**

 The Mixpanel Swift library for iOS is an open source project, and we'd love to see your contributions!
 We'd also love for you to come and work with us!
-Check out http://boards.greenhouse.io/mixpanel/jobs/25226#.U_4JXEhORKU for details.
+Check out **[Jobs](http://boards.greenhouse.io/mixpanel/jobs/25226#.U_4JXEhORKU)** for details.

 # Installation